f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

 .. attention::
-   This is the end of this lab exercise.
+   This is the end of the lab module.

 .. |ff-f5labs-verified| image:: ../images/ff-f5labs-verified.png